 Given these skills and responsibilities, Installation support agents may supervise computer programmers.

-When users swiftly need help in their computers, they can reach a remote network specialist for immediate assistance.
+When users swiftly need help with their computers, they can reach a remote network specialist for immediate assistance.

 Using a remote access application mutually installed in the user and the remote network specialists’ computers, the latter can connect to the customers’ device remotely and perform troubleshooting.